OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

 SDK can perform CRUD operations associated with the files in OneDrive for Business or OneDrive.

+### Create the files controller and use the Graph SDK

 1. Add a reference to the Microsoft Graph SDK to your project
   1. In the **Solution Explorer** right click on the **GraphFilesWeb** project and select **Manage NuGet Packages...**.
   2. Click **Browse** and search for **Microsoft.Graph**.